Planting, Growing and Harvesting Spring Onions

 - Add the compost and firm down.

 - Make an indent of about half an inch along the area you want the scallions to grow.

 - Sprinkle the seeds and cover with soil.

 - Firm it down with the palm of your hand and water well.

-When the seeds have grown to about three inches you can transplant them to the garden
+When the seeds have grown to about 3 inches, you can transplant them to the garden.

 - Prepare the soil by adding some compost and digging in.